wireseo/tp/docs/UserGuide.md

 ### 7.7 Saving the data

-JARVIS data are saved in the file `jarvis.json` automatically after any command that changes the data.
+Jarvis data are saved in the file `jarvis.json` automatically after any command that changes the data.
 There is no need to save manually.

 <div markdown="block" class="alert alert-info">